Alina-PANG/NKHypercompetition/conf/README.md

 (defunct)search={experiential, exhaustive}
 searchScope=[1..2] NOT YET IMPLEMENTED resourceDecision={abs, rel}
-resourceThreshold=<minimum absolute increment in fitness required to adopt new resources>
+resourceThreshold=<minimum absolute increment in fitness required to adopt new resources or drop existing resources>
+searchThreshold=<minimum absolute increment in fitness required to adopt new configuration through search>
 outfile=<name of output file; if omitted, STDOUT will be used>
 (defunct)adaptation={search resources}
 ```